TeriD/CodeYou_Capstone/README.md

       - It iterates through the raw KSP datasets and imports them in order into cleaned dataset csv files and tables within the database.
       - It also loads lookup tables needed for labels within the visualizations.
    b.
 RetrieveRoadwayCharacteristicsFromKYTC_API.ipynb
       - be aware that there are 4105 incidents to be processed.
-The main function call to the API for all incidents has averaged 8 minutes to be processed completely.
+The main function call to the API for all incidents has averaged 8 minutes on my development computer (Macbook Pro M2) to be processed completely.
+The same process on my Windows VDI workspace took 35 minutes to process the API calls.
 If you see a record count greater than 4105, then the database has not been cleared completely.
 This can happen if the 1st process is stopped before completion and not reset.
    c.
 Create_County_Extents.ipynb
       - This Jupyter notebook builds the latitude and longitude extents used in zoom functionality within the Folium map.
       - While this notebook functions as written, it has not been implemented in the Folium map product successfully.
 This is a work in progress.